Kalapani territory: Geography and tradition

-According to the Almora District Gazetteer (1911) "Kalapani" (literally, "dark water") is the name given to a remarkable collection of springs near the Kalapani village.
-The springs rise from the north-eastern declivity of a peak known as Byans-Rikhi at an elevation of 14220 ft and flow into a stream in the valley (elevation: 12,000 ft).
-The stream, bearing the name "Kalapani River", is formed from two streams, says the Gazetteer, one rising from the western end of the Lipulekh Pass (Lipu Gad) and another from the western declivity of the Kuntas peak (Tera Gad).
-Modern maps show two further streams joining from the southeast, which arise at the Om Parvat and Point 6172 respectively.
-The latter of these, called Pankha Gad, joins the river very near the Kalapani village.
+According to the Almora District Gazetteer (1911), the Kalapani (literally "dark water") is a collection of mountain springs near Kalapani village.
+The springs begin at the north-eastern declivity of a peak known as Byans-Rikhi at an elevation of 14220 ft, and they descent around 2000 ft into the Kalapani River in the valley.
+The Kalapani is formed from two streams: the Lipu Gad originating from the western end of the Lipulekh Pass, and the Tera Gad from the western declivity of the Kuntas peak.
+Modern maps show two further streams joining from the southeast, which begin at Om Parvat and Point 6172 respectively.
+The latter of these, called Pankha Gad, joins the river very near Kalapani village.
 (Note: Some survey maps of Nepal transpose the names of the Pankha Gad and Lilinti Gad, the two tributaries that join the Kalapani from the southeast.)

 Survey map of Kumaon (Surveyor: W. J. Webb, Draughtsman: Robert Tate, 1819) as published in the Historical Records of the Survey of India, 1954.
 (Note: Col. William J. Webb surveyed the Kumaon area between 1815–1821.
 By May 1816, "he had surveyed to the sources of the Kali and was working along the north border".
 Webb did not assign names to the three large tributaries that join the Kali River in Kumaon, even though he labelled their valleys as Byans, Darma and Johar.
 The name "Kuthi valley" for Byans valley and "Kuthi Yankti" for the river are later coinages, apparently named after the village Kuthi, the main village of the valley.
 Webb spelt its name as "Koontee", which was presumably related to the "Koontas Mountains" immediately to its northeast.)